schpet/typewriter/README.md

 ====

 - words move up as you type like on a piece of paper
-- make it more like a typewriter where you have to x over stuff to delete
+- x over stuff to delete
+- make the tab key tab
+- make quick typing sound more rad

 - secret url for publishing
 - exit warning
 - save to browser checkbox